Homelessness

 $16M Encampment Resolution Fund (ERF)

-The City has been awarded a joint Encampment Grant with the County of San Diego, the City of San Diego and Caltrans.
+Joint grant awarded with the County of San Diego, the City of San Diego, and Caltrans.

-Funds defensible space clearing and hazardous fuels reduction in the river corridor.
-The City has hired a project manager to oversee the grant implementation process.
+Supports defensible space clearing and hazardous fuel reduction in the river corridor.

 $60K Community Development Block Grant